 In Stowe’s Uncle Tom’s Cabin, Mr. Wilson is the owner of the bagging factory in which George Harris works.
-After George escapes, he encounters Mr. Wilson in a tavern, where ensues an argument in which Mr. Wilson tries to convince George that he should not have escaped slavery because religion and law enjoin him to remain in the condition.
+After George escapes, he encounters Mr. Wilson in a tavern, where ensues an argument in which Mr. Wilson tries to convince George that he should not have escaped slavery because religion and law enjoin him to remain in that condition.

 George replies to Mr. Wilson’s brief, halting overtures—Wilson does not seem to have great conviction that the course he advocates is proper—with a brief parable.
 He suggests to Mr. Wilson that, where he taken from his wife and children, imprisoned by Indians, and forced to spend his life hoeing corn, he would view a stray horse rather as a “Providence” than stay enslaved because the Bible called him to “abide in the condition in which you were called.”
 The narrator’s characterization of Mr. Wilson’s response differs in the Era and the 1852 Jewett edition.
 I give both versions, with the crucial variant highlighted.